 - One thing that animals can brag about is their instinct.
 Predators are one reason to trigger a chicken’s flight capability.

 - Chickens are driven by their curiosity.
 They always love to discover new things around them.
 It may have something to do with the neighbor’s fresh flowers, or greener grass, that the chicken can’t resist discovering themselves.

-- Some chickens leak a lot of determination.
-Even those with their wings trimmed remains stubborn and still attempts to fly.
+- Some chickens exhibit a lot of determination.
+Even those with their wings trimmed remain stubborn and still attempt to fly.
 This trait may have come from their wild junglefowl ancestors used for cockfighting.

 - Roosters try to get attention and impress hens through flight skills — one way of getting a mate.

 - Lastly, when chickens need to stay out of something, they use flight to avoid fights or confrontations.